pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

     */
 ```

+In case you want to return something different than the default value set in your class, you can pass a second parameter.

 ### Handling path error

 The `som` instance should be robust enough so it doesn't break when a wrong path is used.\
-If a wrong path is used, the `get` method will return undefined\
+If a wrong path is used, the `get` method will return undefined or the fallback passed as 2nd parameter\
 If a wrong path is used, the `assign` method will create the new path for the element proposed.

 ### Removing fields

 The same way that for assigning value, you can delete a specific reference by specifying the path.\
+Method description:

+* remove
+  Remove the value present at the path selected.
+If it is an object, remove the whole object.
+  Arguments:
+  * path : OPTIONAL : path with dot notation such as `tenant.array.0.firstname`
+  * key : OPTIONAL : If you want to remove the key as well, then set to `true`

+#### Examples

 For this object:
 ```JS
 {